HaitaoMao/HaitaoMao.github.io/pages/Me.md

       [<a href="https://github.com/ChuXiaokai/baidu_ultr_dataset">Code</a>]
       [<a href="https://haitaomao.github.io/baidu_ultr_page/">Dataset Homepage</a>]<br><br>

-      I love this job for it opens great opportunity in ULTR domain, a very practical but less study domain.
+      I love this work for it opens great opportunity in ULTR domain, a very practical but less study domain.
 It open multiple new directions in ULTR: pretrain, multi-task learning, user behavir analysis, causal discovery, long tail analysis.
 It is 20 times bigger than the existing ULTR datasets. <br>
       The follow up is incoming soon!
       </p>